hartenfels/Javascript-SpiderMonkey/README.md

 NAME
 ====

-JavaScript::SpiderMonkey - use Mozilla's JavaScript interpreter from Perl 6
+JavaScript::SpiderMonkey - glue for Mozilla's JavaScript interpreter

 TODO
 ====

   * Nicer errors

-  * Implement console.log and friends, maybe in JavaScript
+  * Implement console.log and friends

   * Use LibraryMake and compile this sanely